garvits-bsf/instant-guest-post-request/README.md

 Use the `[igpr_form]` shortcode to display the submission form on any page.
 The form is styled with TailwindCSS and handles validation on submission.

+The admin screens are built with React and styled using TailwindCSS as well.

 ## Development

 Build admin assets: